Utah Payday Loans: Law, Stats and History

 Payday loan laws in Utah prohibit unauthorized lenders to make deferred deposits.

 The main rule is that the lenders should make an application to open the business and keep the registration in order.
-The full rundown of all fees, interest, and a payment schedule should be posted at a visible place at Utah lending business.
+The full rundown of all fees, interest, and a payment schedule should be posted at a visible place at the Utah lending business.
 The company is obliged to provide the customers with a copy of the agreement with all payment dates, terms, and fees.

 - Utah has no set limit to a maximum loan amount.

 - There is no limitation to a number of loans that a person can apply for.

 Rates, Fees and Other Charges in Utah

 - There aren’t any restrictions with regard to interest rates and finance charges.

 Real APR for payday loans in Utah can reach 658% (*According to the Center for Responsible Lending 2019: “Typical APR based on

 Payday Loan Term in Utah